aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * Why not?
 What would happen if everyone merged their branches into master?

 ### Release 1 : Find The Lie
-Samson will guide you to find the cohort-mates who you are going totry to find their lie.
-Ask Samson who you're busting!
+Joshua will guide you to find the cohort-mates who you are going totry to find their lie.
+Ask Joshua who you're busting!

 7: Pull your cohort-mates branch from github into your local repository.